lord-vesel/dcs-doc/en/dev-docs/ah64d/controls.md

     - RESET (Depress).
 Resets the stabiliator mode to Automatic.

-1. **Chop Button (Guarded)**.
+7. Engine Chop (CHOP) Button (Guarded).
 Pressing this button activates the Engine Chop circuit, which reduces engine power to idle.
 Pressing it again resets the Engine Chop circuit and restores normal engine power.
 (N/I)

 1. **Tail Wheel Lock/Unlock Button**.
 Toggles the commanded state of the tail wheel locking mechanism between locked and unlocked.